 There are three factors in sleep-related deaths

-- Suffocation: ( from the blanket, stuff toys bed cover)
+- Suffocation: ( from the blanket, stuffed toys bed cover)

-- Overlay: (When another person over onto baby in co-sleeping)
+- Overlay: (When another person over onto the baby in co-sleeping)

 - Unknown factors: ( the exact cause of SIDS IS unknown)